columbia/turbo-artifact/precycle/README.md

 - `run_simulation.py`: Entrypoint for running precycle in a simulation.
 - `precycle.json`: configuration file to setup the precycle execution.
 Contains configuration for the simulation as well.

-To run everything using the mock modules set the flag "mock": true.
+To run everything using the mock modules set the flag `"mock": true`.